 This is evident in all his work from the mid 1980's until now.
 Images appear in a kaleidoscope of colour, emotion, and commitment.

-While his art education was largely in Iran, and which included a program at the Faculty of Fine Arts in Tehran, he also studied in Germany’s Cologne and there got to know his first western role model Salvador Dali .
+While his art education was largely in Iran, and which included a program at the Faculty of Fine Arts in Tehran, he also studied at the University of Fine Arts of Hamburg and at the Kunst fur Hochschule in Cologne.

 His first solo exhibitions came with his move to Germany.
 These occurred in 1988 in Hamburg, Düsseldorf, Hanover and Cologne.

 It was in these exhibitions that he introduced his vision of Cryptorealism, a revolutionary method of painting he founded in 1987, ahead of these exhibitions.